glowinthedark/usbimager/README.md

 NOTE: forever returning problem: the GTK version works, but the X11 version only shows boxes (or nothing) instead of text.
 This isn't an USBImager issue, rather X11 fontconfig problem.
 Solutions:
-- Install your distro's [xfonts-unifont](https://packages.ubuntu.com/search?keywords=xfonts-unifont) package to fix.
+- Install your distro's [xfonts-unifont](https://packages.ubuntu.com/search?keywords=xfonts-unifont) package to fix (FYI, any other X11 font containing
+UNICODE glyphs would do).
 - If there were no such package in your distro, then download `unifont-*.pcf.gz` from [here](https://unifoundry.com/unifont), copy it under `/usr/share/fonts/misc` (or into any other directory listed by `fc-list`) and execute the `fc-cache -vf` command to update the font cache.
-After this USBImager should be able to find and use this font on its own (FYI, any other X11 font containing
+After this USBImager should be able to find and use this font on its own.
-UNICODE glyphs would do).
 - Download one of the **uf** versions of USBImager.
 These are bigger binaries because they include Unifont, but in return they don't need X11 fontconfig (nor any X11 font) at all.